PX4/PX4-Autopilot/nuttx/README.txt

     - A few extensions from GNUWin32

   In this build, you cannot use a Cygwin or MSYS shell.
-Rather the build must be performed in a Windows CMD shell.
-Here is a better shell than than the standard issue, CMD shell:  ConEmu which can be downloaded from: http://code.google.com/p/conemu-maximus5/
+Rather the build must be performed in a Windows console window.
+Here is a better terminal than the standard issue, CMD.exe terminal:  ConEmu which can be downloaded from: http://code.google.com/p/conemu-maximus5/

   Build Tools.
 The build still relies on some Unix-like commands.
 I use